oddlanguage/odd/docs/syntax.md

 numbers = import ''numbers''; -- { a = 1, b = 3 }
 numbers ''a'' + numbers ''b'' -- 4
 ```

-> ℹ️ When implemented, you can destructure values directly from a record, allowing a more streamlined interface to work with modules/

 <br/>
 <br/>